billyjbryant/PokeAlarmWiki/Pushbullet.md

 * [How to Get a Pushbullet API Key](#how-to-get-a-pushbullet-api-key)

-## Prerequisities
+## Prerequisites
 This guide assumes:

 1. You are familiar with [JSON formatting](https://www.w3schools.com/js/js_json_intro.asp)
 2. You have read and understood the [Alarms](alarms) Wiki